-High and heavy imports increased by 25% in FY2022.
-However, the number of high and heavy units increased by 78% in comparison to FY 2021 As the economy rebounded stronger than anticipated and with bottlenecking at larger Ports, the Ro-Ro carriers saw different sizes and types of cargo get booked on their ships.
+High and heavy imports increased by 13% in FY2023.
+As the economy rebounded stronger than anticipated and with bottlenecking at larger Ports, the Ro-Ro carriers saw different sizes and types of cargo get booked on their ships.
 As a result, the Port continued to realize record imports of high and heavy and break-bulk commodities in FY2023.

-The specialized nature of high and heavy cargo requires special handling, customer service, and no congestion - all of which are offered at the Port of Hueneme.
-All of the Port's stevedores (SSA, Ceres, Ports America, and Pac-Ro) are competing for specialized moves such as military cargo and project cargo.
+The specialized nature of high and heavy cargo requires special handling, customer service, and no congestion-all of which are offered at the Port of Hueneme.
+All the Port's stevedores (SSA, Ceres, Ports America, and Pac-Ro) are competing for specialized moves such as military cargo and project cargo.
 This optimizes cost and efficiency and creates the competitive conditions for this segment to continue to realize robust growth.